dan-carroll/dan-carroll.github.io/README.md

 -------------------------
 These pages are the gateway into Dan Carroll's online world.
 Included are my GitHub activities as well as work on other sites.
 This site is created and maintained with Jekyll: <https://jekyllrb.com/>.

+   > **Note**
+   >
+   > As a reminder, [github.dev](https://github.dev/github/dev) can be used as a lightweight web-based editor that runs entirely in your browser.
+You can navigate files and source code repositories from GitHub, and make and commit code changes.
+   >
+   > There are two ways to go directly to a VS Code environment in your browser and start coding:
+   > - Press the . key on any repository or pull request.
+   > - Swap `.com` with `.dev` in the URL.
+For example, this repo https://github.com/github/dev becomes http://github.dev/github/dev.

 ## About Me

 - [https://github.com/dan-carroll](https://github.com/dan-carroll)